 Thrilled by the sounds of engines flying overhead?
 This program will teach you to service, repair and overhaul both reciprocating and turbine engines in our classrooms at Republic Airport.
 You’ll find out how these giant engines are also used in powerplants throughout the country as you work toward an FAA Powerplant license–the ticket you need to get a job!

-Upon successful completion of the Aircraft Maintenance Technology Program and enrollment in a college or university, students can be granted up to 64 credits because of Federal License Regulations.
+Upon successful completion of the Aircraft/Drone Technology Program and enrollment in a college or university, students can be granted up to 64 credits because of Federal License Regulations.
 Wilson Tech has Articulation Agreements offering advanced standing with many post-secondary institutions that offer degrees in Aviation Technology and Aeronautical Science.

 Many students continue their studies at Western Suffolk BOCES’ School of Aviation Maintenance Technology at Wilson Tech’s Republic Airport campus to prepare for Federal Aviation Administration (FAA) licenses in Powerplant and Airframe.